KqSMea8/AirplayServer/README.md

 If you are seeing long playback pauses, make sure the DUMP flags are not active.
 Disk IO can slow down the whole program when dumping to files.

-There still are some playback issues.
+There still are some minor issues.
 Have a look at the TODO list below.

 Please note RPiPlay might not be suitable for remote video playback, as it lacks a dedicated component for that: It seems like AirPlay on an AppleTV